309thEDDGE/weave/README.md

 ### Supplement

-following the schema found in weave/config.py.
-It contains the following:
+This file follows the schema found in weave/config.py as follows:

 - Upload Items: The items uploaded within the basket.
 - Integrity data: A data to verify data was successfully uploaded for each